 IPv4 addresses from the regional Internet registries (RIR) are no longer available.
 The only way is: to purchase a large pool of IPv4 addresses from a broker.
 This makes single IPv4 address cost raising constantly.

-Stingray SG solution is designed for telecom operators and Internet Service Providers, and also is suitable for NAT equipment replacement in corporate networks.
-Having a range of functions and possibilities the platform will fit into any growing network and adapt to it.
+Stingray SG solution is designed for telecom operators and Internet service providers; it is also the suitable replacement of NAT equipment in corporate networks.
+Having a range of functions and possibilities, Stingray is to fit any growing network and to adapt to it.

 Full Cone NAT